logo for strength-and-power-for-volleyball.com

 Antenna are flexible red and white rods that are on the net marking the out-of-bounds.
 This out-of-bounds extends all the way up to the ceiling and down to the floor.

 The attack line is the line 3 meters from the net and runs parallel on each side of the court.
-If the attacker is back row, they must jump from behind this attack line if they attack the ball when it's completely above the height of the net.
+If the attacker is taking a volleyball spike approach from the back row, the player must jump from behind this attack line if they attack the ball when it's completely above the height of the net.

 (The dotted lines in the photo are the attack lines extended outside the court)